TradeTrust/documentation/docs/tutorial/verifiable-documents/did/wrapping-document-cli.md

 We will use the CLI tool to read all the files in the `raw-documents` folder, wrap them and then output the files in another directory `wrapped-documents`.

 A `merkleRoot`, a 64 character long string prepended with `0x` will be generated.
-The `merkleRoot` is the only information that will be stored onto the Blockchain to verify the issuance status of an OA document.

 From the folder containing the `raw-documents` folder, run: